owenBeresford/extra-panda/README.md

 	- On first impression AJ notes a fairly standard "reading time" guide.
 This is useful but not that noteworthy.
 	- It does mean that he sorts the order of his reading list for best use of time.
 - Effects
-	- On a more code focussed page, AJ sees the links have been decorated with some sort of emotie.
-The little logos for docs and github.
+	- On a more code focussed page, AJ sees the links have been decorated with some sort of emoji.
+The little logos for docs and Github.
 Cute, improves readability, but again not significant.

 </details>
 <details>